myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

     deadline.

   * Each exam question allows only one answer submission.
-If you accidentally click "Check" that problem cannot be reset for you.
+If you accidentally click "Check", that problem cannot be reset for you.

-  * The exam covers everything (video lectures, reading, and problem sets) from Weeks {number}-{number}.
+  * The exam covers everything (video lectures, reading, and problem sets) from weeks {number}-{number}.
 If you missed any of these materials, you will want to review them before you take the exam.

   * You can use the textbook and the Internet to clarify your knowledge of exam